kieranacquia/uxteamdemo/README.md

+# Building Drupal with Composer

 This tutorial demonstrates the ability to build a Drupal site with Composer, with only the essential local files (e.g.: not the vendor directory) committed to the source branch.
 It builds Acquia Lightning, based on the [Lightning Project](https://github.com/acquia/lightning-project).
-To use it, copy the files from this branch into your Acquia Cloud repository, then run pipeline start.
+To use it, copy the files from this branch into your Acquia Cloud repository, then run ```pipelines start```.

+To get the files, clone this repository and checkout the pipelines201 branch, or you can [download the ZIP file here](http://tutorials.pipeline-dev.services.acquia.io/pipelinestutorial201.zip).

 Notes: